Pylons/pylons/pylons/docs/en/caching.rst

 2. Variations of something being cached, are *keys* which are under that namespace.

-For example, if there was a function that we wanted to cache, the function name along with a unique name for it would be considered the *namespace*.
+For example, if we want to cache a function, the function name along with a unique name for it would be considered the *namespace*.
 The arguments it takes to differentiate the output to cache, are the *keys*.